Using the DSP System Toolbox™ Array Plot block with the Simulink® Support Package for Apple iOS Devices, you can:

 Specify the minimum value of the y-axis, as a real number.

 Specify the maximum value of the y-axis, as a real number.

 All other array plot configuration parameters use their default values for the array plot in the generated app.

 The following limitations apply.
 These limitations also describe the differences between the array plot behavior while the model is running and when the model builds to the hardware.

-made to the configuration properties of the scope are not automatically applied.
+the app, changes made to the configuration properties of the scope are not

 Layouts or multiple axes within one array plot display are not supported for array plot displays in a generated app.